RoboPhred/potioncraft-pantry/README.md

 A mod for creating custom PotionCraft ingredients.

-_WARNING_: This mod is currently in a prototype phase.
-While it can add custom ingredients to the game, it cannot spawn them without using additional cheat mods.
-As such, it is not ready for casual use.
+This mod is intended to be used as a base for other mods that wish to add their own ingredients to the game.

 ## Adding custom ingredients